Same-sex marriage in the Netherlands

-Same-sex marriage in the Netherlands has been legal since 1 April 2001.
-A bill for the legalisation of same-sex marriage was passed in the House of Representatives by 109 votes to 33 on 12 September 2000 and by the Senate by 49 votes to 26 on 19 December 2000.
-The law received royal assent by Queen Beatrix of the Netherlands on 21 December 2000 and took effect on 1 April 2001.
+Same-sex marriage has been legal in the Netherlands since 1 April 2001.
+A bill for the legalisation of same-sex marriage was passed in the House of Representatives by 109 votes to 33 on 12 September 2000 and by the Senate by 49 votes to 26 on 19 December.
+The law received royal assent by Queen Beatrix on 21 December, and took effect on 1 April 2001.
 The Netherlands was the first country in the world to legalize same-sex marriage.
+Polling suggests that a significant majority of Dutch people support the legal recognition of same-sex marriage.

-Same-sex marriage has been legal in Bonaire, Sint Eustatius and Saba, special municipalities of the Netherlands, since 10 October 2012.
-The three other constituent countries of the Kingdom of the Netherlands, Aruba, Curaçao and Sint Maarten, do not perform same-sex marriages.
+Same-sex marriage has been legal in Bonaire, Sint Eustatius and Saba, special municipalities of the Netherlands, since 10 October 2012, and in the constituent countries of Aruba and Curaçao since 12 July 2024.
+The other constituent country of the Kingdom of the Netherlands, Sint Maarten, does not perform or fully recognize same-sex marriages.